Make skin look perfect in one-click with these AI-powered Photoshop actions.

 Hit Ctrl+J to duplicate the selection into a new single layer.
 Now we have the cut out of the mountain image.

 Copy-paste the cut out into the main blank document.
 When the cut out is in the main document, this will be a new layer named layer 1.
 We will work with many layers, so to specify them, I will name them accordingly.
-For this layer, I named it rock.
+For this layer, I named it to rock.
 (Well, sorry if I may sound fussy at this tutorial, but I have to by consideration this tutorial is supposed to be read by fresh new Photoshop users to advanced ones.
-Hope this tutorial will not be tricky) Now go back to our main document where we have had the rock layer.
+I hope this tutorial will not be tricky) Now go back to our main document where we have had the rock layer.
 Activate the free transform tool by hitting Ctrl+T on the keyboard.
 The rock image is still very large so we need to scale it down to the size desired.
-To do this, press the Shift key on the keyboard and click, hold and drag the upper left transforming point until we have desired size.
+To do this, press the Shift key on the keyboard and click, hold and drag the upper left transforming point until we have the desired size.

 After we have the size, hit Ctrl+J to duplicate the rock layer.
 This will be a new layer in the layer panel named rock copy.
-With the rock copy layer selected and the free transform tool is still activated, right click on the document to show up the transforming option box.
+With the rock copy layer selected and the free transform tool is still activated, right-click on the document to show up the transforming option box.
 Choose Flip Horizontal to flip the image horizontally.

 Then, move the duplicate (rock copy layer) to the left a bit to get the position like the one shown in the screenshot:

 When we have the desired position and the transform tool is still activated, right-click again on the document to show up the transforming option box.
 This time, choose Warp.
 Now try to alter the shape of the rock by warping it.
 To do this, click, hold, and drag the upper right transforming point to the direction shown in the screenshot below.
 Do a similar way to the lower left transforming point.